10 Ways to Make a Loved-One's Hospital Stay More Comfortableby Carol Bradley Bursack Caregiver

-Be an advocate
+Be an advocate for your patient

-Remember the caregiver
+Remember to care for the caregiver

 Put your best face forward

 It can be hard to keep emotions in check when someone is gravely ill, but being a weepy mess will only bring discomfort to everyone.
 False cheer isn’t necessary, either.
 Let your concern show but try to seem positive in your approach.